 We believe that we must integrate, not separate.
 Our Alliance is formed around the collective vision that solutions between humans and nature are rooted in rediscovering our place within the global environment and having the humility and ambition to embrace this role.
 Our mission is to establish national policies that recognize sustainable small businesses as compatible with healthy lands and oceans, and to enhance rather than exclude these sustainable businesses from conversations about resource access at every step of the decision-making process.
 Our work will be guided by a firm commitment to social equity, local and traditional wisdom, and triple bottom line solutions that restore social, ecological and economic health.

-American Sustainable Business Council, Alaska Longline Fishermen’s Association, Aleut Community of St Paul Island Tribal Government, Afognak Native Corporation, Local First Arizona, Northwest Atlantic Marine Alliance, North Carolina Business Council, NY Sustainable Business Council, New Jersey Sustainable Business Council, P3 Utah, Rosebud Sioux Economic Development Corporation, Salmon State, South Carolina Small Business Chamber of Commerce.
+American Sustainable Business Council, Alaska Longline Fishermen’s Association, Aleut Community of St Paul Island Tribal Government, Afognak Native Corporation, Local First Arizona, Massachusetts Sustainable Business Network, Native Conservancy, North American Marine Alliance, North Carolina Business Council, NY Sustainable Business Council, New Jersey Sustainable Business Council, P3 Utah, Rosebud Sioux Economic Development Corporation, Salmon State, South Carolina Small Business Chamber of Commerce.